The Kelsey Civic Center

 Inclusion in the heart of San Francisco

 Anchored in inclusion, 25% of homes are reserved for people with disabilities in an accessibly designed building that supports multiple impact areas and access needs, supported by live-in Inclusion Concierge.
-The community will serve as a beacon of sustainability and disability justice in the heart of a city with a rich history in both.
+The community serves as a beacon of sustainability and disability justice in the heart of a city with a rich history in both.

 "We are excited to continue working with [the City of San Francisco] on The Kelsey Civic Center, a new affordable development that will implement Universal Design features throughout to allow for maximum accessibility for San Franciscans.”